raul23/pyebooktools/README.rst

 Note that two ebook files don't have metadata files associated with them.

-We want to split this folder into folders containing two files each:
+We want to split this folder into folders containing two files each and their numbering should start at 1:

 .. code-block:: terminal

-   $ ebooktools split --fpf 2 ~/folder_with_books/ -o ~/output_folder/
+   $ ebooktools split -s 1 --fpf 2 ~/folder_with_books/ -o ~/output_folder/

 |